Nightscou2018/pebble_basic_openaps/README.md

 # pebble_basic_openaps
+Sending basic update messages to pebble from an openaps rig

+Takes advantage of small pebble displays such as newer timeround models

-Sending basic update messages to pebble from an openaps rig Simple aletrnative to have just the critical information in the pebble.
+Simple aletrnative to have just the critical information in the pebble.
 Meant to be added as a cronjob every 5 min

 The intended message in the pebble contains two lines: